 Figure 8 As demand increases the demand curve shifts from D1 to D2 the quantity changes from q1 to q2 but the equilibrium price remains the same p1

-In oligopoly price is constant.
+In oligopoly as quantity changes price is constant.

-To conclude, we add all markets of the economy as displayed above to derive the short run aggregate supply curve (s.r.a.s.c.) of the economy.
-We assume that perfect competition= 50% of the economy, oligopoly= 30%, monopoly=10% and monopolistic competition= 10%.
-Therefore, Ypc= 0.5Y=> Ypcn= 0.5nYn and Ym= 0.1Y.
+To conclude, we add up all markets of the economy as displayed above to derive the short run aggregate supply curve (s.r.a.s.c.) of the economy.
+We assume that perfect competition= 10% of the economy, oligopoly= 50%, monopoly=10% and monopolistic competition= 30%.
+Therefore, Ypc= 0.1Y=> Ypcn= 0.1nYn and Ym= 0.1Y.
+The Ppc to express it in terms of Price, P for the whole economy we multiply the whole pc equation by 0.1 because this is the share of pc in the economy to derive the weighted average for the whole economy (Ppc=0.1P).
 We integrate the analysis done separately before and the just previous assumptions and we have:

-You are right in thinking that in monopoly the curve might also pivot or in imperfect competition price might change with output but overall the s.r.a.s.c is a positively sloped curve which becomes steeper as national output increases because in the short run firms have a specified capacity leading to a s.r.a.s.c. which has a vertical asymptote at a large national output, please see figure 3.
+Overall the s.r.a.s.c is a positively sloped curve which becomes steeper as national output increases because in the short run firms have a specified capacity leading to a s.r.a.s.c. which has a vertical asymptote at a large national output, please see figure 3.

 Below there is an example of a s.r.a.s.c.:

 The given equations are not the real US GDP they are just an example which resemble reality more realistic equations can be obtained from empirical evidence that is at given prices how much the producers are willing to produce as explained before.
 The base year, Price=100, is 2018.
 US GDP2018= $20.5 trillion.

 Please, note that the supply curve for pc starts where the M.C. meets the Average Variable Cost curve (a.v.c.c.) at minimum.
 We have to derive the a.v.c.c.
 We integrate M.C. equation which is above and we get: